UBC-CIC/parkinsons-backend/docs/DeploymentGuide.md

 npm install
 ```

-The run the respective npm build command for your operating system:
+Then run the respective npm build command for your operating system:

 For Mac OS
 ```